biskark/vim-ultimate-test-utility/README.md

 Installation
 ------------
-Installation is quite simple does not require any other plugins or languages to be installed.
+Installation is quite simple and does not require any other plugins or languages to be installed.

 ### Pathogen